 Being in Paris brought about a number of wonderful field trips to view historical typographic models.
 Visiting the Typofonderie HQ, Musée de l’imprimerie, Musée Gallo-Romain, and Bibliothèque Mazarine are a few of the many visits that helped us better understand the historical roots behind a variety of letterforms we were drawing.

 The schedule was rather nice in that regard — Allowing us to focus heavily on classwork then take a little inspiration break to get refocused on the work to come.
 Taking the field trips was an amazing bonding experience with my fellow classmates.
 You really get to know one another quickly when you're spending your entire day together!

 While the class finalized the calligraphic forms on paper, we began to research and determine what exactly we wanted to spend the remaining 3 weeks developing.
 This is where my classmates and I had the chance to create something we were planning to put to use ourselves.
 Each of us provided a written description of the typefaces to come; A guiding star as we traveled on this type design journey to make sure we didn't stray too far from the path.
 Myself and a few others decided to take our calligraphic forms one step further for the final project.
 The remainder of the class chose to start from scratch and build from the ground up.

-The goal with this project is to develop a typeface (ideally with two masters) that included uppercase, lowercase, numerals, punctuation, diacritics and additional glyphs if you so choose.
+The goal of this project is to develop a typeface (ideally with two masters) that included uppercase, lowercase, numerals, punctuation, diacritics, and additional glyphs (if you so choose).

 It’s an insane amount of work to complete within 3 weeks but obviously an amazing accomplishment.
 It's a great way to force yourself to work iteratively, work quickly, and get out of your comfort zone.